The Flaming Idiots: Performance

+On July 20, 2024, Jon O'Connor died, leaving a hole in the hearts of many.

 The Flaming Idiots have finished a reunion tour.
 Their first stop was The Moisture Festival in Seattle, next was the Edmonton Street Performers Festival, then it was back to Broadway at The New Victory, and then it finished with a run in Austin, TX at Zach Scott, and a one weekend appearance at the Scarborough Renaissance Festival in Waxahachie, TX.